 Section 04 — Protect Yourself

-Five Specific Actions — With Exact Steps
+Five Things You Can Do Right Now — With Exact Steps

 01

-Disable Advertising ID
+Turn Off Your Advertising ID

 iPhone:Settings → Privacy & Security → Tracking → Allow Apps to Request to Track: OFF